NanasArsenal/NanasArsenal/README.md

 - 👋 Hi, I’m Nana Kweku Otoo
-- 👀 I’m interested in Web Development,Mobile Development and Data Analysis
+- 👀 I’m a full-stack web develooper (MERN stack).
-- 🌱 I’m currently learning Express JS.
+- 🌱 I code in mainly JS and sometimes Typescript.
 - 💞️ I’m looking to collaborate on web development projects
 - 📫 How to reach me nanakwekudev@gmail.com